What is content marketing all about?

 To do this is, you have to know what sort of people your content is meant to attract.
 By considering a number of likely characteristics to do with things like age, sex, what job they do and where they live, you can build up a picture of the typical customer you wish to target.
 This is known as a buyer persona and will give content writers a guide of who to appeal to.

 Content can come in various forms, but a central theme should be to tell a story, whether this comes in the form of a blog, news articles or ‘how-to’ guides.
 Indeed, some content can be recycled in different formats.
 For instance, one week’s breaking news may be the topic of a later blog that considers the wider implications of a development and how people have responded to it.

 The main reason content marketing focuses on telling a story is that it answers the question of "Why?”
 Why should people be interested in one firm’s services over another?
 The answer lies in why a firm does what it does - a sense of mission and meaning that inspires buy-in from potential customers.

 Companies in many sectors have captured this truth, a prime example being IT giant Apple.
 But this is something a law firm can emulate and it can be at the heart of its story, since storytelling is at the centre of content marketing.

 Producing content that people want to read is important, but it is crucial to ensure it provides ways for them to move forward in the buyer journey.
 That means having a call-to-action (CTA) in each piece of content.
 This normally takes the form of a button or clickable link at or near the foot of the page.

 The CTA could be an invitation to buy, but if the customer is at the consideration stage, it may offer alternatives like a form to fill in for more information.

 How BeUniqueness can help

-At BeUniqueness, we have great experience as one of the top marketing agencies in Manchester for providing content marketing services and SEO for law firms.
-We can help your law firm devise a content marketing strategy that will help attract more leads and increase your marketing return on investment.
+At BeUniqueness, we have great experience as one of the top marketing agencies in Manchester for providing content marketing services and SEO for various firms.
+We can help you devise a content marketing strategy that will help attract more leads and increase your marketing return on investment.